websauna/websauna/docs/source/reference/config.rst

 development.ini
 ---------------

-This a the configuration file for running the local development server
+This is the configuration file for running the local development server

 * No outgoing email